Saturday, February 21, 2015

 3. The sensation of behavior

 So motivation may be defined as the cause of behavior.
-In particular it is concerned with three major aspect of behavior.
+In particular, it is concerned with three major aspects of behavior.

 Motivation Cycle

-Need: The psychological deprivation in the body creates the needs.
+Need: The psychological deprivation in the body creates needs.
 It is the lack of what we want.
-When the stimuli remains constant we don’t feel need.
+When the stimuli remain constant, we don’t feel the need.
 The tendency to restore a balanced condition in the body is known as Homeostasis.
 It is characterized by physiological functioning.
 The aroused condition motivates the organism to imitate behavior to remedy the need.
-For example, the person who is thirsty needs water.
-Similarly, a person may desire for power.
+For example, the thirsty person needs water.
+Similarly, a person may desire power.

-Drive: An internal motivational state that is created by a need is a drive.
-For example, a thirsty person seeks for water to satisfy his or her need.
-Search for water by a thirsty person can be translated into thirsty drive.
-Drive can activate more than one response.
+Drive: An internal motivational state created by a need.
+For example, a thirsty person seeks water to satisfy their thirst.
+A thirsty person's search for water can be translated into a thirst-driven drive.
+A drive can activate more than one response.
 Drive is the internal tension state that builds up until they are satisfied.

 Relaxation:

-Goal: When instrumental behavior achieves its goal, the need is satisfied there follows a temporary period of relief.
-This is the third stage of motivational cycle.
-For example in thirst lack of water in the body produce need and a drive state, the organism has shown some explore behavior and finally he quenches his thirst by drinking water, reaching the goal.
+Goal: When instrumental behavior achieves its goal, the need is satisfied, and there follows a temporary period of relief.
+This is the third stage of the motivational cycle.
+For example, in the thirst, a lack of water in the body produces a need and a drive state, the organism shows some exploratory behavior, and finally, it quenches its thirst by drinking water, reaching the goal.

 Classification of Motivation

-Social motives: Security, sociability, fame, achievement, motives, need for recognition, need for power, need for prestige etc.
+Social motives: Security, sociability, fame, achievement, need for recognition, need for power, need for prestige, etc.

 Differences between Physiological Motivation and Social Motivation